 - Use a teaspoon of cooking fats, but stay away from non-stick sprays.

 - Cool your pans after cooking before placing in water.

 - Clean with warm soapy water and a soft sponge or washcloth.
 No abrasive metal cleaners and avoid putting non-stick pans in the dishwasher.

 - Store your non-stick cookware with care to avoid scratching.

 - And lastly, replace your pan if the coating is visibly deteriorating.

-Did you just look at your current non-stick cookware and realize they’re in desperate need of replacing?
-Check out our third installment in this series to learn what to look for in a non-stick pan when shopping.
+Did you just look at your current pots and pans and realize they’re in desperate need of replacing?
+Check out our non-stick cookware buying guide.